cdsbasel/LLM4BeSci_2025Unibas/menu/training.md

 The training introduces the use of open-source large language models (LLMs) from the Hugging Face ecosystem for research in the behavioral sciences.

+Please complete the <a href="menu/installation.html">installation</a> instruction before participating in the training.

 ### Schedule

 <font style="font-size:10">09:15 AM - 09:45 AM: Welcome & Intro<br>